Chapter 8:

 “Secret police business?”
 Raquel gestured as if she were locking her mouth shut with a key.
 “We’ve got contractors in the city who flat out refuse to work in neighborhoods that have any 365 activity.
 On the news you always hear about shootings and street racing.”

-“Well, with a back as muscular as yours, I bet you could probably toss any grown man you come across pretty far.”
+“You probably don’t.
+With back muscles like yours, I bet you could probably toss any grown man you come across pretty far.”
 Vernon ran his fingers up and down Raquel’s sides, making her break out in uncontrollable laughter!

 “S-S-Stop it!”
 The two began play wrestling until they tumbled to the floor and Vernon’s phone emitted a notification sound.
 “What’s that?”
 Raquel said through heavy breaths.